Barbie Dolphin Magic: Plot

 The dolphins disobey Isla and head for the cove.
-Marlo has Ken open the gate and then close it behind them, on the pretext that they will help reduce Emerald's stress level.
+Marlo has Ken open the gate and then close it behind them on the pretext that they will help reduce Emerald's stress level.
 Ken suspects something is off, and when the rest arrive after Marlo leaves, he realizes the truth and goes to open the gate; however, Marlo has already changed the code.

-Skipper and Chelsea hatch a plan to hack into Marlo's key fob device for locking the gate, which succeeds, but Marlo simply changes the code again and destroys the device.
-Isla dives into the cove and reveals herself as a mermaid to the rest of the group, and hides the Dolphins in the caves.
+Skipper and Chelsea hatch a plan to hack into Marlo's key fob device for locking the gate, which succeeds, but Marlo changes the code again and destroys the device.
+Isla dives into the cove, reveals herself as a mermaid to the rest of the group, and hides the dolphins in the caves.
 Marlo, thinking they got out through the gate, sets off in the helicopter.
-Isla gives Barbie a magic shell, and Barbie goes to the other end of the tunnel in the bay and uses it to create a signal that Isla can follow to help the dolphins escape.
+Isla gives Barbie a magic shell, Barbie goes to the other end of the tunnel in the bay and uses it to create a signal that Isla can follow to help the dolphins escape.
 They make their way to Ken's motorboat, but Marlo spots them in the bay and gives chase in the helicopter.
 Barbie disguises herself as a mermaid and swims the other way, allowing Marlo to pursue and capture her while the rest make it to safety.
 Once Marlo realizes her mistake, she lets Barbie go, but Barbie tells her she plans to go to Marlo's superiors and the authorities about the dolphin poaching.

-Later, once the area is safe, Barbie uses the shell to summon Isla back to the beach, while the dolphins play offshore.
+Later, once the area is safe, Barbie uses the shell to summon Isla back to the beach while the dolphins play offshore.
 Barbie dubs Isla her "sister of the sea" and they vow to always remain friends.